 What we learned from these strategies is that when our members were informed, they became galvanized.
 Knowing what the union was fighting for at the table made them more interested in taking up that fight.
 It was this collective organization and activation that directly led to our success at the bargaining table, resulting in historic wage increases of up to 83% Off-Broadway.

 While the National Council doesn’t have direct oversight of Equity’s communications strategy, it does direct the union’s resources, sets policy, and provides oversight of the execution of that policy.
-Electing the #FairWageOnCouncil slate of candidates will enable us create a cultural shift on the Council, properly placing focus on issues of engagement that have too long gone unaddressed.
+Electing the #FairWageOnCouncil slate of candidates will enable us to shift the conversation on Council, properly placing focus on issues of engagement that have too long gone unaddressed.

 Emails from Equity are too often uninformative, hard to read, and unfocused.
-Members are too likely to ignore communication from the union because they assume it will be either poorly executed or irrelevant.
+Members are too likely to ignore communication from the union because they assume it will be either poorly executed, irrelevant, or simply illegible on mobile devices.
 We will advocate for mass communication that is targeted, precise, and relevant to the members most affected by the content.

 Our contracts are long and dense by necessity, but this serves as a roadblock to many of our members.
 The protections in a contract are rendered worthless if our members can’t or won’t read the rulebook.
 We will advocate for the creation of easy-to-digest contract summaries that will ensure members are informed, empowered, and ready to stand up for what they’re entitled to.

 Perhaps most importantly, members have typically been left in the dark about contract negotiations.
-The vast majority of members likely are unaware that we are currently in negotiations with the League of Resident Theatres (LORT), let alone what it is we’re asking for at the bargaining table.
 Leverage is critical to successful negotiations, and our 50,000+ members are being left as an untapped resource.
 This costs our members money.
-Once elected, we will insist on comprehensive internal organizing, engagement, and empowerment of the members around negotiations, ensuring that the stage managers and actors of Equity are properly utilized in achieving the fair wages they deserve.
+Once elected, we will insist on using our comprehensive internal organizing, engagement and empowerment of the members not just for necessary dues increases, but around negotiations, ensuring that the stage managers and actors of Equity are enlisted in achieving the fair wages they deserve.

 Equity is a great union, with a proud, tough, and diverse membership.
 But we will only be strong if we are organized, engaged and empowered.
 We will fight for this on Council.